geekingfrog/twPeople/README.md

 This project is not really intended to be built and used by other people.
 You'll want to change the database configuration (in mongo/mongoConfig.coffee) and probably some other things.
 Maybe I'll make that easier if the future (unlikely).

 ##Why ?
 This project is only for fun and for the sake of learning new things.
 Here, it was node.js and mongo (and refresh my memory about d3).
-This is not a great project but [ship early !](http://fuckitship.it/).
+This is not a great project but [ship early](http://fuckitship.it/).

 ##And later ?
 There are tons of things to improve, here are some.
 * The crawler is slow, tweak node to open more connections.
 * Sometimes the crawler hangs, add a timeout and a retry process.
 * The database is not super efficient (count() in mongo is super slow).
+* On a slow machine db requests can take up to 10s !
+Warm up the cache at startup.
 * Put the 'cache' in the dao and impove it.
-* Make the app crawl new articles every days.
+* Make the crawler fetch new articles every days.
+* Crawl other websites: 自由時報， 中國時報，臺灣時報。。。
 * Find better color for the graph.
 * Make the site less ugly.